J-DubApps/ConfigMgr-Intune/README.md

 # ConfigMgr-Intune

 The OSD-Appx-Removals Folder contains my own "hit list" of annoyance / non work-related apps (xbox apps, Bing etc) and apps that are not stored in conventional methods for UE-V (Windows Sticky Notes, etc) and are therefore a DLP risk.
+Here I also give you a rundown of default Windows-Appx defaults to consider keeping.

 # Disclaimers